timmytheman123/Krunker.io-Utilities/README.md

-This is not a cheat!!
-If you are trying to get aimbot this is not it.
+# This is not a cheat!!
+If you are trying to get aimbot or something this is not it.

 # What does this do?
 * Uncaps FPS for browser players with requestAnimationFrame